sbowman/jwt/README.md

 The routes are configured in the `Routes()` function in `handler/routes.go`, using the Gorilla `mux` package (feel free to use whatever Go router you like):

     // Routes configures a handler to route HTTP requests.
-Coeus supports only a
+Supports only a
     // few endpoints such as the /v1/ping health check and /v1/keys to expose the
     // public keys used to encrypt JSON web tokens. func Routes() http.Handler {